kodadot/nft-gallery/CONTRIBUTING.md

 Pull requests are a great way to get your ideas into this repository.

-When deciding if I merge in a pull request, I look at the following things:
+When deciding if we merge in a pull request, we look at the following things:

 ### Does it state intent